 Talent Trust Scholarship and Award Recipients

 Many Talent Trust scholarship and award recipients have gone on to successful careers in the arts at home and abroad.
 From the Nova Scotia Talent Trust's first 40 years come names like harpsichordist Gordon Murray, organist John Grew, actor Don Allison, singer/actress Peggy Mahon, painter Jean Edmonds Hancock, photographer Sherman Hines, classical guitarist Dale Kavanagh, French horn player David Parker, soprano Sue Doran, and actress Sarah Orenstein.
-More recently, artists have included dancer Ruth Ellen Kroll Jackson, soprano Jane Archibald, actor Anne Marie Woods, poet Maureen Hull, cellist Denise Djokic, and visual artist Colleen Wolstenholme.
+More recently, artists have included dancer Sara Coffin, soprano Jane Archibald, actor Anne-Marie Woods, writer Shauntay Grant, cellist Denise Djokic, film director Bretten Hannam, and visual artist Colleen Wolstenholme.

 The 2022 Special Award Winners were announced on Sunday, December 11, 2022 in a virtual ceremony.
 Click the video below to watch it.

 Thank you to all who helped us making it a success including videographer Andrew Terris, MC Dr. Edward Enman, and musicians Dr. Edward Enman, India Gailey, and David Potvin for the use of music from their new album "Breathe In, Breathe Out".

 Event images from the past in-person events can be found at: Special Awards Ceremony photos here.